mirzafahad/dmx512_arm/README.md

 This code was written as a part of course project for Embedded System (EE5314), UTA.

-### Update ###
+#### Update ####
-All the steps are working.
+All the steps are working till 9.
 POLL command is tested with three hardware and worked.
 Having some issues with POLL command.
+LED activity (step 10) hasn't been implemented.

 #### Bugs ####